 Finally there’s the sore thoat caused by a virus, like most are.
 This sore throat usually has no other symptoms, or just a runny nose.
 If it’s a cold or flu virus, antibiotics won’t help – they only work on bacteria, so if you’re feeling generally okay (or think it's caused by strain like the examples above) you might be able to save yourself a trip to the doctors and treat your symptoms... while remaining vigilant.

-There’s plenty of “comfort and soothe” remedies out there on pharmacy shelves: try Bosisto’s Echinacea Sore Throat Gargle, or Sore Throat Sprays, or if you're a fan of cough mixture there's Bosisto's Natural Cough Syrup.
-Keep some medicated lozenges like Bosisto’s Eucalyptus Drops on hand, or even enjoy a nice cup of hot lemon tea.
+There’s plenty of “comfort and soothe” home remedies that actually work: try a cup of good old fashioned lemon & honey tea, or a spoonful of Manuka honey.
+Keep some medicated lozenges like Bosisto’s Eucalyptus Drops on hand for when you're on the go, too.
 The good thing about natural remedies is they don’t “mask” your symptoms so you can assess if you’re getting worse.

-NOTE: Always read the labels and use only as directed.
-If symptoms persist see your doctor.
+If symptoms persist after a few days, go see your doctor.
 And don’t forget; fluids and rest are the most important of all.